akashdeep1/simpleserver_akash/README.md

     $ node server.js

 Once the server is running, open the project in the shape of 'https://projectname-username.c9users.io/'.
-Visiting that site should render index.html.
+As you enter your name, watch the Users list (on the left) update.
+Once you press Enter or Send, the message is shared with all connected clients.
+# aka
+# aka
+# aka
+# instaclone
+# clone
+# clone
+# clone
+# savedcode
+# new
+# new
+# simpleserver_akash